weavedb/weavedb/docs/docs/web-console/setup-access-control-rules.md

 }
 ```

-To combine multiple operations, chain them with `,` like `allow create,update`.
+To combine multiple operations, chain them with `,` like `allow,create,update`.

 To add the rules, click `Access Control Rules` in the side menu, select `people` from the Collection list, then click the edit icon in the top right corner of the Rules box.